 We seek to champion our national heritage and also to explore the different media through which it can be understood, represented and celebrated.
 The group includes writers, scientists, visual artists, musicians, conservationists and academics who meet:

 New Networks for Nature is a wholly voluntary organization.
-Founded by Tim Birkhead, Mark Cocker, John Fanshawe and Jeremy Mynott in 2009, it is run by a steering group currently consisting of Tim Birkhead, Mary Colwell, John Fanshawe, Ben Hoare, Matt Howard, Richard Kerridge, Juniper Kiss, Harriet Mead, Jeremy Mynott and Mike Toms Michael Warren.
+Founded by Tim Birkhead, Mark Cocker, John Fanshawe and Jeremy Mynott in 2009, it is run by a steering group currently consisting of Amy-Jane Beer, Tim Birkhead, Mary Colwell, John Fanshawe, Ben Hoare, Matt Howard, Richard Kerridge, Harriet Mead and Michael Warren.